On the Diminishing Returns of Complex Robust RAG Training in the Era of Powerful LLMs: Diminishing Benefits of Complex Methods With Model Capacity

-Based on these findings, we conclude that both adversarial loss functions and document selection strategies are more beneficial for weaker models.
+\paragraph{Conclusion: the necessity of adversarial loss.} Based on these findings, we conclude that both adversarial loss functions and document selection strategies are more beneficial for weaker models.
 For smaller models, these techniques significantly improve robustness by mitigating the impact of noisy documents.
 For stronger models with inherently robust performance, the advantages of complex loss designs and sophisticated document selection diminish, suggesting that simpler strategies like random document selection may be sufficient.
 This underscores the importance of tailoring training strategies to the model’s inherent capabilities.